10 best weighted jump ropes 2024: tried, tested and reviewed

 So you lost your security deposit because your steel jump rope destroyed your landlord’s floor?
 Whoops.
 For the times you need a strength rope that doesn’t endanger the structural integrity of your home, look no further than the Champion Sports Weighted Jump Rope.

 This rubber rope weighs in at a bulkier 2 pounds, so you’ll want to use it in a strength-building capacity.
 For that purpose, it’s awesome — after only a few jumps, my arms felt as fatigued as they’d be after a set of push-ups.
 But based on your abilities and your anatomy, the Champion Sports rope may be a bit difficult to use.
-Jumping with this rope challenged my shoulder stability, and after a while I began to feel a little impingement and pain in the area.
+Jumping with this rope challenged my shoulder stability, and after a while, I began to feel a little impingement and pain in the area.
 There’s good news, though: if you like the rope’s design but not the 2-pound weight, Champion Sports offers a 1-pound version.
-They also offer a 3- and 4-pound versions for those of you who never miss a bench day.
+They also offer 3- and 4-pound versions for those of you who never miss a bench day.

-The rope itself is very durable, but still soft and pliable enough to not scratch up your surroundings.
+The rope itself is very durable but still soft and pliable enough to not scratch up your surroundings.
 However, it’s still best used outside, in a gym, in a garage, or anywhere you have plenty of unoccupied space.
 Its density also means it is nearly impossible to tangle, and unlike the Rogue Bare Steel rope, it coils for storage with minimal effort.

 While Champion Sports offers different weight options for its rope, it doesn’t offer any length options.
 The 9-foot length worked well for me, but if you’re taller or shorter than average, you may want to find an alternative.
-Another downside are the ropes’ handles (yes, they’re soft padded foam).
+Another downside is the ropes’ handles (yes, they’re soft padded foam).
 The large, plastic ball bearings make the rope’s revolutions feel a little choppy and uneven at times.
 Fortunately, that fact didn’t stop me from being able to get a good workout.

 The Champion Sports Weighted Jump Rope offers all the benefits of working with a strength rope, without having to worry about losing any more security deposits.